digirati-co-uk/iiif-manifest-editor/docs/rfcs/001-iiif-sandbox.md

 This RFC proposes a variant of the third that is always available to all users of the manifest editor, and is used for previewing - even if you have the first and/or second mechanisms above, you might not want to have to commit, or push to storage, every time you want to check on your work in the editor.

-It's a service that **any clien, anywhere** can POST a IIIF manifest to, so that the manifest is available on the public web, over https, with the necessary CORS headers.
+It's a service that **any client, anywhere** can POST a IIIF manifest to, so that the manifest is available on the public web, over https, with the necessary CORS headers.

 ## Background discussions